delesslin/language-project/README.md

 # TODOs 📎

+1. Stop multiple api calls from react app
-1. Implement theme
+2. Implement theme
-2. Refactor /styled into isolated Components <https://paddle.com/blog/why-we-created-an-email-system-using-react/>
+3. Refactor /styled into isolated Components <https://paddle.com/blog/why-we-created-an-email-system-using-react/>

-3. Remove console.logs
+4. Remove console.logs
-4. Sanitize data so that strings don't begin or end with ' '
+5. Sanitize data so that strings don't begin or end with ' '
-5. Search should use query string to make shareable and navigable
+6. Search should use query string to make shareable and navigable
-6. Refactor React app state to only use the native react Context and State
+7. Refactor React app state to only use the native react Context and State
    1. Only remaining componenet using ATOMS is KeyboardComponent
    2. Refactor keyboard componenet anyways to be responsive
-7. Implement request page
+8. Implement request page
-8. Export data as .csv file
+9. Export data as .csv file
-9. Add custom image url to edit/new word
+10. Add custom image url to edit/new word
-10. Consolidate batch-upload & word-upload...should presuume an Array of length > 0
+11. Consolidate batch-upload & word-upload...should presuume an Array of length > 0

 # Minimum Viable Product